temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 ![Workflow Execution Running status](/diagrams/workflow-execution-running-status.svg)

-A Closed status means that the Workflow Execution has finished progressing, and has either Completed successfully, Continued As New, Failed, Timed Out, been Cancelled, or Terminated.
+A Closed status means that the Workflow Execution has finished progressing, and has either Completed successfully, Continued As New, Failed, Timed Out, been Canceled, or Terminated.

 ![Workflow Execution statuses](/diagrams/workflow-execution-statuses.svg)